“I am thinking of doing the Everest Base Camp trek.”

 After waiting an hour for clouds to lift, I started descending.

-Saying goodbyes to the group of trekkers that were now descending, I started on EBC trek.
+Breakfast once again was impossible.
+I tried, gave up, and started alone on EBC trek.
 On this track, it was easier to be lost if there was no one around.
 Fortunately, there are a lot of people, and I was glad to join a South African couple trekking with their own guide and porter.
 With my current reserves of energy, I couldn’t afford losing my way.

-It was exciting to realise that we are now walking the glacier.
+We were now walking on the glacier.
 There were massive tarns everywhere.
 Every now and then the roar of avalanches resonates all around.
+It was a different world.

-As soon as we arrived, it started snowing.
+As soon as we reached EBC, it started snowing.
 We sat by a rock absorbing the beauty.
 It was freezing cold, but I was so excited that I took off my layers, which were too many – cardigan, fleece jacket, down jacket, rain coat, gloves etc.

 As we started getting ready to begin our long way back, I turned around and saw Pasang (the couple’s guide) offering prayers with flowers at EBC.
 He later told me that next spring, he is joining the climb to summit.
 I was pretty awed.
 I didn’t even want to imagine the kind of determination and strength one needs to climb Everest.
 [I only pray he is safe following the massive earthquake that April]

 The last couple of hours were probably the hardest, and I kept telling myself one foot in front of other.
-When I got back to the guest house, all I could do was collapse.
+I trekked both Kalapattar and EBC the same day, and when I got back to the guest house, I had all but collapsed.
+Beth tried to get me to eat dinner, but I couldn’t eat.

 Day 10: Head to Dzongla through Lobuche

 We had the option of going back the way we came, which would be an easier 3 days trek, as opposed to another 6 days heading to Gokyo through Chola Pass.
 While both of us were beyond exhausted, we also didn’t like the idea of going back the same way.
-So we decided to head to Dzhongla and if weather wasn’t good or if we don’t find a guide to help us cross Chola pass, we’ll get back to the same route.
+So we decided to head to Dzhongla.
+Our plan was to find a guide to help us cross Chola Pass, and if we weren’t lucky, we would turn back.

 Now that we were moving away from the more popular route, the first thing that hit us was, there was no clear path.
 The directions weren’t much help.
-We yelled out at a fork to a trekker on a different path, who yelled out that he got lost at the exact same point 17 years ago!
+We yelled out at a fork to a trekker on a different path to confirm if we were on the path to Dzongla.
+He yelled back that he got lost at the exact same point 17 years ago!

 For the next 4 hours, as we trekked, we hoped to come across at least one person.
 We didn’t, not even an animal.

 There were several forks and we made random decisions.
 As it started getting darker, I kept looking for a big boulder that would shelter us for the night if we didn’t make it.
 I had a sleeping bag and hoped we both could fit in and rest for the night.
-Later Beth confirmed she was doing the same!
+Beth was in her mind thinking the same!

 We crossed a few streams and kept walking.
 An hour before sunset, we finally saw another human being.
 Hallelujah!

-He was Nuru, owner of one of the guest houses.
-A hot chocolate and place to dry our clothes and beautiful room…We sat in leisure having dinner (me still struggling to eat a quarter of my plate).
+He was Nuru, owner of one of the guest houses in Dzongla.
+As soon as we reached his guest house, he made a hot chocolate, showed us a place to dry our clothes and gave us a beautiful room…We sat in leisure having dinner (me still struggling to eat a quarter of my plate).

 Day 11: Cross the Chola Pass and reach Tragnak (Dragnak)

 Nuru knocked the door early in the morning.
-That meant weather was clear and we will trek through Chola Pass.
-It was something that both Beth and I were half hoping was not the case.
+It was something both Beth and I were half hoping was not the case.
 I followed him outside into freezing cold and yes, it was perfectly clear.
 We were now covered by the peaks..
 A half crescent moon against the blue sky in the backdrop of snow capped peaks was a beautiful sight.
 A little later, as the sun rose, gold illuminated across all the peaks around.
 The sheer beauty of it is exhilarating.

 Beth as usual packed up in minutes.
 But today, I was as clumsy as any human could ever be.
 My brain seemed to struggle even with the most mundane tasks.
 It only occurred to me much later that it was also a sign of altitude sickness.

 We dragged our feet in exhaustion unable to believe that we are actually doing this to ourselves.
-But on the bright side, it was a beautiful day and we had a porter carrying our bags.
+But on the bright side, it was a beautiful day and we had Nuru’s kitchen help was our guide and porter.
 There are no words though to describe the beauty of the place.
 Randomly, green and blue lakes came into view, and just the vastness of it all.

 After what felt like a long walk, we were near the rocks we knew all along that we needed to climb.
 Some rocks were massive enough for us to use both hands.